Courses

 C E 523 ANALYSIS OF TRANSPORTATION DEMAND (3) Theories of travel behavior, least squares and maximum likelihood, estimation methods, continuous dependent variable models, utility maximization, discrete econometric techniques.

-C E 525 TRAFFIC FLOW THEORY (3) Microscopic and macroscopic characteristics of traffic, fundamental equations, traffic stream models, shock waves, queuing theory.
+C E 525 TRAFFIC OPERATIONS (3) Microscopic and macroscopic characteristics of traffic, fundamental equations, traffic stream models, shock waves, queuing theory.

-C E 528 TRANSPORTATION SAFETY ANALYSIS (3) Issues and methods in transportation safety analysis; factors contributing to crashes; crash causation; modeling accident occurence; identifying sites for treatment.
+C E 528 TRANSPORTATION SAFETY ANALYSIS (3) Issues and methods in transportation safety analysis; factors contributing to crashes; crash causation; modeling accident occurrence; identifying sites for treatment.

 C E 531 LEGAL ASPECTS OF ENGINEERING AND CONSTRUCTION (3) Basis legal doctrines, contractual relationships between parties, analysis of construction contract clauses, contract performance, and professional practice problems.